7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 "These Make Great Gifts"

-"I haven't just been recommending this kit to friends—I've been gifting it!" — Customer Review
+"I haven't just been recommending this kit to friends.
+I've been gifting it!" — Customer Review

 The 7x14 kit is the perfect gift for health-conscious friends, foodies, or anyone interested in growing their own food.
 The beautiful white trays look great on countertops, and the complete system means they can start growing immediately.
+Browse our full gift ideas collection.

 Next Steps: Start Growing Today

-The 7x14 On The Grow Microgreen Tray Kit makes growing fresh, nutritious microgreens at home achievable for anyone—even if you've never grown anything before.
+The 7x14 On The Grow Microgreen Tray Kit makes growing fresh, nutritious microgreens at home achievable for anyone, even if you've never grown anything before.

 What You Need to Get Started:

-✓ 7x14 Tray Kit - Everything except seeds
+✓ 7x14 Tray Kit: Everything except seeds

-✓ Microgreen seeds - Start with broccoli or radish
+✓ Microgreen seeds: Start with broccoli or radish

-✓ Light source - Bright windowsill or grow light
+✓ Light source: Bright windowsill or grow light

-✓ Spray bottle - For misting seeds
+✓ Spray bottle: For misting seeds

-✓ pH test kit (optional) - For optimal nutrient uptake
+✓ pH test kit (optional): For optimal nutrient uptake

 Helpful Resources:

-- Watch our complete video tutorial
+- Browse our complete Video Library

 - Download free seeding guide